shad0whead/cookpilot/integration_guide.md

 1. **Blank Screen After Login**: Verify that `AuthContext.tsx` is properly updated and that App.js is using `currentUser` from the context
 2. **UI Elements Not Aligned**: Check that the CSS classes are being applied correctly
-3. **Missing Decorative Elements**: Ensure all SVG elements in the components are preserved
+3. **Build Failures**: If you still encounter build failures, check for any remaining absolute path references in your components

 ## Need Help?